Hello! We look forward to welcoming you to MIT.

 Like most other services in the Boston area, child care will probably cost more than you are used to paying.
 It is difficult to report an average fee because programs vary.
 You can expect to spend from $1300 to $2200, or more, per month for a child care program and about $10 to $14 per hour for occasional care or child care in your home.
 The MIT Work-Life Center offers guidance about locating and evaluating care, and listings of a wide variety of programs.
 Staff members can help parents make child care arrangements most suitable to their needs.
 For more information, contact:

-MIT-sponsored child care centers are available on campus for children aged 18 months to 5 years and offer full-time and part-time programs.
-Some centers also offer infant care.
+MIT-sponsored child care centers are available on campus for infants and children up to 5 years and offer full-time and part-time programs.
 Because there is a waiting list that can be up to one year or longer, it is important to make contact before arrival.
 For more information, contact:

 Schooling for Children: To enroll their children in schools, families need to bring three things: (1) medical records for their children to prove they have been immunized; (2) proof of address in Massachusetts (a lease, electricity bill, or telephone bill); and (3) the birth certificate or passport of the child.